nxtrace/NTrace-core/README.md

         * Scoop-extra is maintained by soenggam

 * X-CMD
   * [x-cmd](https://x-cmd.com) is a lightweight cross-platform package manager implemented in posix shell.
-Quickly download and execute `ezcheck` with a single command: [`x ezcheck`](https://x-cmd.com/pkg/ezcheck)
+Quickly download and execute `nexttrace` with a single command: [`x nexttrace`](https://x-cmd.com/pkg/nexttrace)

-    * You can also install `ezcheck` in the user level without requiring root privileges.
+    * You can also install `nexttrace` in the user level without requiring root privileges.

         ```bash
-        $ x env use ezcheck
+        $ x env use nexttrace
         ```